 Almost 250 people drowned across Australia last year.
-A spate of tragic incidents on NSW beaches in early 2019 has again highlighted the need for increased beach safety and awareness of dangerous conditions.
-In a world-first application of cutting-edge technology and smart infrastructure, smart beaches will improve beach safety, provide real-time updates on conditions for lifeguards and beachgoers, and increase public amenity.
+A spate of tragic incidents on NSW beaches in early 2019 has again highlighted the need to increased beach safety and awareness of dangerous conditions.
+In a world-first application of cutting-edge technology and smart infrastructure, Smart Beaches will improve beach safety, provide real-time updates on conditions for lifeguards and beachgoers, and increase public amenity.

 How will it work?

 Sensors and a mix of other smart infrastructure will monitor wave and swell movement to provide earlier detection of dangerous conditions, while others will monitor visitor activity to gauge which beaches and amenities (parking, outdoor showers etc.) are busiest at any given time.
 The data these sensors collect will be transmitted in real-time to lifeguards, local councils and the community via a user-friendly smartphone interface.

 Information about beach usage will help ensure amenities such as toilets, showers and rubbish bins are adequately maintained.

 New software, tailored specifically for Smart Beaches, will enable ‘machine learning’, where computer modelling and analysis of data improves over time to enable more accurate prediction of conditions.

 This will help inform beach safety planning.

 Lake Macquarie City Council is the Smart Beaches lead organisation, in partnership with Northern Beaches Council and the University of Technology Sydney.
 These three organisations will drive development, implementation and testing of the Smart Beaches concept.